 How to Add Page Numbers to a PDF (Free, 2 Min)

+This guide covers when to add page numbers, how to position them correctly for different document types, and the workflow that handles the trickiest case: numbering a PDF assembled from multiple sources.
 For browser-based numbering with no signup, our add page numbers tool handles the common cases in under a minute.

 Why and when to add page numbers